Coronary Artery Bypass Surgery

 Why choose Cleveland Clinic?

-Cleveland Clinic is ranked the number one heart care center in the US.
-More cardiac surgery procedures are performed at Cleveland Clinic than anywhere else with unparalleled outcomes.
-Cleveland Clinic’s outcomes are among the best in the nation.;
+Cleveland Clinic is ranked the number one heart center in the US.
+Cleveland Clinic’s outcomes are among the best in the nation.

 By the numbers